Here’s a look at the life of Sudan’s former leader, Omar al-Bashir.

 2004 - Is criticized for not cracking down on the Janjaweed militia, a pro-government militia accused of murdering and raping people in Darfur.

-March 4, 2009 - The International Criminal Court issues an arrest warrant for al-Bashir.
+March 4, 2009 - The ICC issues an arrest warrant for Bashir.

-July 12, 2010 - The International Criminal Court issues a second arrest warrant for al-Bashir.
-Combined, the warrant lists ten counts against al-Bashir.
+July 12, 2010 - The ICC issues a second arrest warrant for Bashir.
+Combined, the warrant lists 10 counts against Bashir.